We’re not here to convince you that taking part in Black Friday is the right thing to do.

 For example, at BuzzSumo, we might want to set up a keyword alert for "SEO tools", and contact publishers to request a mention of our B2B Black Friday offer in their tool guides.

-Setting up alerts around these keywords is a great way to promote your Black Friday B2B offer without having to spend a dime.
+Setting up alerts around these keywords is a great way to find link opportunities for your Black Friday B2B offer, without having to spend a dime.

 Get your alerts sent straight to your inbox, so you’re notified of new promotion opportunities as and when they’re published.

 You could further target customers by activating pop-up promo codes or discount messaging when they visit you from your chosen referral site.

-If you’re planning on taking part in Black Friday every year, getting your year-round "Deals" landing page up and running now will please Google, and put you in prime position for 2022.
+If you’re planning on taking part in Black Friday every year, getting your year-round "Deals" landing page up and running in advance will please Google, and put you in prime position.

 Treat your B2B "Deals" page as a pillar for your most valuable keywords, and link to it from any other related cluster content.

 In some cases, internal links can be more important than backlinks, so make sure you’re using your focus keywords as anchor text in cluster pages, to direct authority to the pillar page and avoid content cannibalization.